Bytez-com/docs/javascript/readme.md

 ## How to request a hugginface model not yet on Bytez

-You can queue a model so that it can be made avail this command queues a job.
-You'll receive an email when the model is ready.

-@param modelId The HuggingFace modelId, for example `openai-community/gpt2`
+To request a model that exists on Huggingface, but does not yet on bytez, you can do the following:

 ```js
 const model_id = "openai-community/gpt2";